Kattis/problem-package-format/spec/problem_package_format.md

 ### General Requirements

-The package consists of a single directory containing files as described below, or alternatively, a ZIP compressed archive of the same files using the file extension `.kpp` .
-The name of the directory or the base name of the archive must consisting solely of lower case letters a-z and digits 0-9.
+The package consists of a single directory containing files as described below.
+The name of the directory must consist solely of lower case letters a-z and digits 0-9.
+Alternatively it can be a ZIP compressed archive of such a directory with identical base name and extension `.kpp` or `.zip`.

 All file names for files included in the package must match the following regexp